alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 are AI capabilities driven by better hardware letting us scale existing models, and how much is driven by new ML ideas?
 This is a complicated question, especially because the two are not independent.
 New ideas enable better usage of hardware, and more hardware lets you try more ideas.
-My 2015 answer to the horrid simplification was that 50% of AGI progress would come from compute, and 50% would come from better algorithms.
+My 2015 guess to the horrid simplification was that 50% of AGI progress would come from compute, and 50% would come from better algorithms.
 There were several things missing between 2015 models, and something that put the "general" in